Unified reporting across GI practices for a PE-backed MSO

 - Revenue cycle definitions standardized across acquired practices

-- Engagement sustained through acquisition
+- Engagement sustained through acquisition by SCA Health (Optum)

 Client Context